What you need to know about Spanish IBAN's.

 When is the Spanish IBAN available?

-From now on, new customers signing up from Spain will automatically receive a Spanish IBAN, while existing customers will be contacted later this year with instructions on the necessary steps to change their German IBAN to a Spanish IBAN, if they wish to do so.
+From now on, new customers signing up from Spain will automatically receive a Spanish IBAN, while existing customers will be contacted later with instructions on the necessary steps to change their German IBAN to a Spanish IBAN, if they wish to do so.

 Why wasn’t a Spanish IBAN always available?